 This first group of keyboard shortcuts will help you when you’re working on a document or when you’re writing an email.

 One of the biggest things I see people do that drives me nuts is using the menu bar to edit and to do things like cutting and pasting.
 My suggestion is that you get friendly with the Ctrl (Control) key, which is located on the lowest row of your keyboard.

-If you highlight text with the mouse and hold down the control key and press C, that will copy text you highlighted.
-And then you can put the cursor wherever you want the text to go, and then hit Ctrl-V. That will paste it.
+If you highlight text with the mouse and hold down the control key and press C, that will copy the text you highlighted.
+And then you can put the cursor wherever you want the text to go and then hit Ctrl-V. That will paste it.

 Additionally, if you highlight text and then hit Ctrl-X, that will cut the text.
 And again, if you hit Ctrl-V, you can paste that text wherever you want.

 Now if you hit Ctrl-A, that will highlight everything in a document or a field.
 And one of my favorites is Ctrl-F which can help you find specific words or text in a document or even on a webpage.